 The Company regularly evaluates its financial position, cash flow forecasts and its compliance with financial covenants through financial modeling and assessing the model outputs from multiple scenarios with different oil price, production, expenditure and cash receipt variables.
-The Company has unrestricted cash balances totaling \$177.6 million at December 31, 2021 and is significantly above the minimum requirements with regard to equity ratio and minimum liquidity covenant.
+The Company has unrestricted cash balances totaling \$111.2 million at December 31, 2022 and is significantly above the minimum requirements of debt holders with regard to equity ratio and minimum liquidity covenant.
 The Company's financial forecasts and models incorporating downside cases with regard to oil prices and cash receipts show sufficient financial resources to continue as a Going Concern for the foreseeable future.